yt-dlp/yt-dlp/README.md

 macOS or Linux users that are using Homebrew (formerly known as Linuxbrew for Linux users) can also install it by:

 ```
-brew install yt-dlp/taps/yt-dlp
+brew install yt-dlp
 ```

 ### UPDATE
 You can use `yt-dlp -U` to update if you are using the provided release.
 If you are using `pip`, simply re-run the same command that was used to install the program.
-If you have installed using Homebrew, run `brew upgrade yt-dlp/taps/yt-dlp`
+If you have installed using Homebrew, run `brew upgrade yt-dlp`

 ### DEPENDENCIES
 Python versions 3.6+ (CPython and PyPy) are supported.
 Other versions and implementations may or may not work correctly.